ksarkies/SolarPredictor/Data/README.md

 * absorption-model.ods :
   Simulation of atmospheric absorption.
 * amorphous-module-model.ods :
-  Model for an thin-filem amorphous solar module.
+  Model for an thin-film amorphous solar module.
 * BOM-data-adelaide.ods :
   A sample range of measured data from the BOM for one month.
 * BP3125-module-model.ods :
-  Model of the BP3125 polycrystalline 110W solar module.
+  Fitted model of the BP3125 polycrystalline 110W solar module.
 * measured-usage.ods :
   sample set of measured energy and power for a cloudless day.
 * totalenergy-armidale.ods :